 The conversation continued partly in Taglish, which is a mixture of Tagalog (Filipino) and English languages:

-Sister: “Baka naman, may extra ka diyan?
+Sister: “Baka naman, may extra ka diyan (do you have extra money)?
 I’ll make a promissory note.
 I’m sorry that I’m asking you.
 We have not found a house yet but every time we buy a house, we put at least 20 percent down.”

 Sister: “I will pay in full within one year and may give extra for interest.”